Notre Dame–USC football rivalry: 2010s

 The Fighting Irish flew into Los Angeles for this Thanksgiving weekend game undefeated and ranked #3 in the country.
 The Trojans were 5–6 and still had a chance at a bowl game bid.
 The underdog Trojan hosts gave their Fighting Irish guests a scare in the early going by taking a 10–0 lead.
 However, Notre Dame got the offense going late in the second quarter, and quarterback Ian Book led his team to 24 unanswered points.
 He completed 22 of 39 passes for 352 yards.
 The Trojans' true freshman quarterback JT Daniels completed 7 out of 10 passes in a late drive which culminated in a 20-yard touchdown pass to Tyler Vaughns with 48 seconds left.
-But, the subsequent onside kick failed and Notre Dame ran the clock out to complete an undefeated regular season.
+However, the subsequent onside kick failed and Notre Dame ran the clock out to complete an undefeated regular season.